This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 Of course, I carry the normal stuff: my wallet containing my license, insurance card, debit card, and a few other things.
 For a wallet, I highly recommend a RFID blocking wallet or adding a blocking card to your current wallet.
 Here’s a good article on why these are smart and how they work.

 I also carry cash.
-Even in today’s world of easy-to-use plastic, cash is still King.
+Even in today’s world of easy-to-use plastic, cash is still king.
 For years we’ve done some sort of envelope system via Dave Ramsey.
 Paying cash for groceries and fuel really helps control the budget.
 But this cash is not part of the envelope system, it’s for unexpected needs; emergencies, if you will.
 How much emergency cash do you need?
 Only you can determine this.
 The amount I’m comfortable with may be way different than the amount you are comfortable with.
 Here’s a great article from Jim Cobb on his thoughts of keeping cash in a 72-hour kit or Bug-Out Bag.

 Depending on where you live, you might also keep a blank check in your wallet.
-There are still many, many place in my area accepting checks.
+There are still many, many places in my area accepting checks.
 One example, the tow truck driver.
 The last company we used gave us a discount for paying with a check instead of our credit card.
 Something to consider for your location also.

 My cellphone and a small Swiss Army knife are part of my EDC.
 My Swiss Army is similar to this one, but has a light on it doubling as a flashlight.
 Plus, my cellphone has a flashlight.
 I used to carry a penlight, and may add that again in the future.
 Often times my Kindle, if I think I may have time for a good book while away from home.